Paulmski/Discord-Bot/CONTRIBUTING.md

 Do not share this token with anyone or the public (think of it as an RSA private key).
 If it does get leaked, you can always regenerate a new token from the same menu.

 ### Token Association
-Create a file called `secrets.env` in the src folder and assign the token as a String to a constant called `DISCORD_TOKEN`.
+Create a file called `.env` in the src folder and assign the token as a String to a constant called `DISCORD_TOKEN`.

-When you commit and push changes to your fork, do not add `secrets.env`.
+When you commit and push changes to your fork, do not add `.env`.
 Although `.gitignore` does this for you, do not forcibly add it anyways.

 ## List of Ways You Can Contribute